Some residents of collapsed Iowa building remain missing, while pets were rescued from safer area

-The city has been criticized by some who said it was moving too quickly toward demolishing the 116-year-old brick and steel structure after it partially collapsed, with initial plans to start the process as early as Tuesday morning.
-After one woman was found alive in an apartment on Monday night, protesters showed up to the site, holding signs that said “Find Them First” and “Who is in the Rubble?”
-Some used a megaphone to shout out names of residents.
-The building had 53 tenants in about 80 units, the police chief said.

-Built as a hotel, the building had more recently been used as apartments, and tenants had been allowed to remain even as bricks began falling from the building.
+A group of protesters held signs and chanted near the building Tuesday morning, arguing the city was moving too quickly toward demolishing the 116-year-old brick and steel structure.
+Built as a hotel, it had more recently been used as apartments, and tenants had been allowed to remain even as bricks began falling from the building.

-On Wednesday, the Red Cross opened a temporary shelter several miles away where displaced tenants could stay, get meals and seek services.
+After the partial collapse, the city had announced plans to begin demolishing the unstable remains of the structure as early as Tuesday morning, but they delayed after a woman was found Monday evening.

 “This could be a place of rest for some of the unaccounted,” Matson said.
 The city is trying to determine how to bring down what remains of the building while maintaining the dignity of people who may have been killed, he said.